xray-forge/xray-16-types/README.md

 ## 🧱 Usage

 Types are used with [xrf template](https://github.com/xray-forge/stalker-xrf-engine) and can be referenced as an example.

-## 🎮 Updating types

-For easier navigation over codebase and typing following rules are applied:

-- Type declaration should have \@source docblock with matching c++ counterpart signature
-- Variable and class namings follow c++ conventions for easier binding and matching engine codebase
-- XRay types should be prefixed with IXR or TXR if they do not have runtime representation

 ## 📦Extending C++ classes and overriding virtual methods